Sitir/Quadratic-Equation-Solver-Small-/README.md

 All variables has some use in code and don't modfied them at beginning because it can cause errors.

 If there be any issue please contact me!

+Working on Tomcat v7.+++ not tasted on lower version.